9 reasons you will love Asheville, NC

 Blue Ridge Parkway section with fall colored trees and a mountain tunnel

 Make sure to plan ahead for the Blue Ridge Parkway, though!
-Some stretches close during the winter due to ice.
+Some parts of the Parkway close during the winter due to ice.
 My husband learned the hard way when his proposal plans went awry…

 8. Tons of opportunities for day trips